IrinThirdwater/project-euler/README.md

 # project-euler
-My work on the problems at projecteuler.net
+My work on the problems at [projecteuler.net](projecteuler.net).
+The solutions are in the comments because we should know what to expect from the program.